 Tobacco use remains the leading cause of preventable death and disease in the United States and in New Hampshire.
-To address this enormous toll, the American Lung Association in New Hampshire calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by New Hampshire's elected officials:

-- Introduce legislation to raise the minimum sales age for all tobacco products to 21; and
+- Pass statewide legislation to raise the retail sales age of tobacco products to 21;

 - Increase tobacco control program and Quit Line state funding; and